 In the future, Julian Michaels has become one of the wealthiest men in the world with Vice, a company that uses Artificials, androids engineered from human DNA, to create an environment where paying customers can do whatever acts they like, legal or otherwise, without fear of recourse.
 Police detective Roy Tedeski dislikes Vice, seeing that it encourages anti-social behaviour that is spilling out onto his streets.
 He is censured by his captain after breaking in to Vice to conduct an arrest.
 Meanwhile, Kelly works as a barmaid at Vice on her last night, unaware that she is an Artificial and her memories are wiped each day.
 However, something goes wrong and she retains the memory of a scene where her friend was shot and she attacked.
 She breaks out of the Vice facility and wanders confused through the outside world before an image in her memory draws her to the abandoned church where Evan Lund lives.
 He explains that he created her using the DNA from his dead wife Melissa, before his research was appropriated by Michaels.
 As Lund seeks to flee the country to safety with Kelly, both Roy and a heavily armed detachment of Vice security come on her trail.

 A few years ago, Vice would have been regarded as a major release, especially for a film headlining an A-list name like Bruce Willis and a number of other reasonably well-known actors.
 In the US however, it was dumped directly to dvd and received only negative reviews.
-Director Brian A. Miller has previously only made action films, usually about cops, with the likes of Caught in the Crossfire (2010), House of the Rising Sun (2011), The Outsider (2014) and The Prince (2014).
+Director Brian A. Miller has previously only made action films, usually about cops, with the likes of Caught in the Crossfire (2010), House of the Rising Sun (2011), The Outsider (2014), The Prince (2014) and the subsequent likes of Backtrace (2018), Reprisal (2018) and 10 Minutes Gone (2019).
 The interesting name on the credits was that of Jeremy Passmore who had previously co-directed the mind-bendingly wacky superhero with no powers film Special (2006), although admittedly had also turned in scripts for dogs like Red Dawn (2012) and San Andreas (2015).

 Unfortunately, after such an attention-grabbing start, Vice quickly takes a dive down into bad movie stakes.
 Any interest in Ambyr”s growing intelligence as a self-aware machine and awareness of her created purpose is shunted aside.
 Indeed, despite the intriguing title Vice and the idea that people use the simulation to let out all their worst urges and much railing against this by Thomas Jane”s detective, we get almost nothing that shows us what people get up to inside the simulations.
 Very quickly Vice only becomes a film about Ambyr on the run being shot at by people with a good deal of artillery and the trail as detective Thomas Jane sets out on to find her.